Search :

 (2) On day 3, remove and replace medium with 6-8 mL of serum-free or low serum containing medium.

 (3) On day 5, collect medium into 15 mL tube.
 Centrifuge at 2,000 rpm, 4ºC for 10 minutes.
 Save the supernatant.
-Transfer the supernatant into 1.5 ml Eppendorf tubes.
+Transfer the supernatant into 1.5 ml centrifuge tubes.
 Store supernatant at -80ºC until experiment.

 • For plasma samples